apioo/fusio/doc/deploy.rst

 Deploy
 ======

-The ``.fusio.yml`` deploy configuration is the main configuration file to develop an API with Fusio.
+The ``.fusio.yml`` deploy file is the main configuration file to develop an API with Fusio.
 This chapter explains in detail the format.

 routes
 ------